malinda-pich/academic-kickstart/content/post/2020-03-02 fourth-post.md

 ---
 date: 2020-01-20
 title: Devlog 4 - Meeting for Next Steps
-summary: Understanding out how to digitize data and create an API
+summary: Understanding how to digitize data and create an API

 # optional header image (relative to 'static/img/' folder).
 header: